juliema/label_reconciliations/README.md

   - First the selections are sorted by how many times each choice was selected.

-  - Next we check to see if no one made a selection.
+  - Next we check to see if no one made any selection.
 If that is the case we return a blank value and flag it like, "All 3 records are blank."

   - Then we look for a unanimous match.
 If there is one we return that value and note it like, "Unanimous match, 3 of 3 records.".
 Note: A unanimous match also implies that no one left the selection blank.

   - Next we look for a majority match.
 We return that value and a flag like, "Majority match, 2 of 3 records with 1 blank".
 In this case two people chose one option and one person left the option blank.
 If the minority vote was not blank then the comment would look like, "Majority match, 2 of 3 records with 0 blanks."
 If there is a tie, for instance if 2 people chose one option and 2 people chose another, then we randomly chose one of those options.
 Note: A majority match implies that more than one person selected the option.

-  - If only one person selected an option we return it and flag it like, "Only 1 transcript in 3 records."
+  - If only one person selected any option we return it and flag it like, "Only 1 transcript in 3 records."

   - Finally, when everyone chooses a different option we return a blank and mark it like, "No select match on 3 records with 1 blank."

 ### Free Text Reconciliations:

 - These values are from a text box control.

 - We also chose the most commonly selected answer but in this case what that is is more complicated.